Shannon B. Lundeen,

 Office: 248 TVUC

 Susan Freimark brings a great deal of faculty development experience to this position.
-As an executive coach, she coached faculty at CWRU via the NSF-ACES program and developed and presented a well-received workshop on "Politics on Campus."
+As an executive coach, she has worked with faculty at CWRU via the NSF-ACES program and developed and presented a well-received workshop on "Politics on Campus."
 She is also a CWRU IDEAL coach with Kent State University, assisting a team of faculty on creating a transformative change project on campus.
 Susan has an MA in Counseling and Human Services from John Carroll University and a BA in English from Kent State University.

 Before leaving for a stint at CSU developing programs to assist nonprofit organizations, Susan spent 13 years with the Mandel School of Applied Social Sciences and the Mandel Center for Nonprofit Organizations.
-As Directors of Career Services and Community Services, she created programs to meet the developmental needs of social work and nonprofit management students and developed and taught seminars on personal development and team leadership.
+As Director of Career Services and Community Services, she created programs to meet the developmental needs of social work and nonprofit management students and developed and taught seminars on personal development and team leadership.
 Susan also created a format for successful mentoring that included thoughtful matching, initial training of mentors and mentees and ongoing programming and monitoring of the relationship.

 Office: 248 TVUC

 Jessica McRitchie is a veteran employee of CWRU and brings to the Center a broad knowledge of the University.
 She has most recently worked as an assistant at the CWRU School of Law and prior to that was Assistant Director at the Schubert Center for Child Studies.